 Every year, authors, journalists, teachers, researchers, schoolchildren and students ask us for statistics about hunger and malnutrition.
 To help answer these questions, we've compiled a list of useful facts and figures on world hunger.

 842 million people in the world do not have enough to eat.
-This number has fallen by 156 million since 1990.
+This number has fallen by 17 percent since 1990.

 The vast majority of hungry people (827 million) live in developing countries, where 14.3 percent of the population is undernourished.

-Asia has the largest share of the world's hungry people (some 552 million) but the trend is downward.
+Asia has the largest number of hungry people (over 500 million) but Sub-Saharan Africa has the highest prevalence (24.8 percent of population).

 If women farmers had the same access to resources as men, the number of hungry in the world could be reduced by up to 150 million.